-when approaching K=0.
+branch with a vanishing real part of the frequency and an increasing instability rate when approaching K = 0.
 As we are going to discuss, these are the unstable modes responsible for the KHI.
 For $\Delta v > 2c_s$ instead, the positive- and negative-norm parts of the spectra merge, reflecting the energetic instability associated to the Landau instability of supersonic flows in both the upper and the lower regions of the system.
 As we have already anticipated, the pseudo-Hermitian nature of the Bogoliubov problem implies that when modes of opposite norm sign approach, they can give rise to a dynamically unstable branch.

-The closing of the gap between the positive- and negative-norm modes for all Bloch momenta perturbs the zero-frequency KHI branch and suppresses it.
-For high enough velocities, in fact, the KHI behaviour dominated by small Bloch momenta is replaced by a lower dominating instability rate at finite K. The physical meaning of this behaviour of the spectra is that the modes responsible for the KHI can resonantly couple to collective modes of the two regions, so that the KHI is effectively damped by the emission of phonons in the two parallel flows.
-The physics is hence determined by different effects, that we are going to discuss in the following.
+The closing of the gap between the positive- and negative-norm modes for all Bloch wavenumbers perturbs the zero-frequency KHI branch and suppresses it.
+For high enough velocities, in fact, the KHI behaviour dominated by small Bloch wavenumbers is replaced by a lower dominating instability rate at finite K. The physical meaning of this behaviour of the spectra is that the modes responsible for the KHI can resonantly couple to collective modes of the two regions, so that the KHI is effectively damped by the emission of phonons in the two parallel flows.
+On the other hand, the modes at the edge of the Brillouin zone deviate from this general picture since they are the ones that are affected the most by the quantized nature of the shear layer.
+Many different effects can hence contribute to the physics, as we are now going to discuss in what follows.

-A quick picture of the instability regimes can be obtained by looking at Figure 3 in which we show, for three different values of $L_y$ , the maximum instability rate for different values of $\nu$ and the corresponding Bloch momentum.
-For intermediate velocities the maximum instability occurs for K=0, increases linearly with the velocity and is independent on the system size; this is the KHI regime.
-For higher velocities $\Delta \nu > 2c_s$ the maximum instability rate occurs for finite values of K (increasing with $\Delta \nu$ ), approaches a constant for increasing velocities and strongly depends on the system size; this is the SRI regime.
-The fact that the transition from KHI to SRI does not occur abruptly at $\Delta \nu = 2c_s$ is due to the finite transverse size of the system that results in discrete phononic modes in the two regions.
-In the left panel of Figure 3 one can see that the width of the transition region is smaller for larger systems, so that one can
+A quick picture of the instability regimes can be obtained by looking at Figure 3 in which we show, for three different values of L_y , the maximum instability rate for different values of v and the corresponding Bloch wavenumber.
+For intermediate velocities the maximum instability occurs for K = 0, increases linearly with the velocity and is independent on the system size; this is the KHI regime.
+For higher velocities $\Delta v > 2c_s$ the maximum instability rate occurs for finite values of K (increasing with Δv), approaches a constant for increasing velocities and strongly depends on the system size; this is the SRI regime.
+The fact that the transition from KHI to SRI does not occur abruptly at $\Delta v = 2c_s$ is due to the finite transverse size of the system that results in discrete phononic modes in the two regions, so that higher Δv are needed to have negative energy phononic waves.
+In the left panel of Figure 3 one can see that the width of the transition region is smaller for larger systems, so that one can expect the transition to occur exactly at $\Delta v = 2c_s$ in an infinite system, in which a continuum of phononic modes is available.